acdcjunior/acdcjunior.github.io/_posts/2017-07-25-when-to-write-unit-tests-integration-or-end-to-end-tests.md

 # So, who needs tests?

+Once I heard a joke:

 > *"We have users, we don't need tests!"*

 Indeed.
+I coudn't disagree.
 Users are a very effective tool to find bugs.

-But they are also the more stressful and costly one (users finding bugs may not be the most costly alternative to you, but certainly it is the most costly to the overall business).
+But they are also the more stressful and costly one (users finding bugs may not be the most expensive alternative to you, but certainly it is the most costly to the overall business).

+Yet, some teams go by without tests.
+How so?

 # You won't miss tests if you...